shijistar/enum-plus/README.md

 ## Introduction

-`enum-plus` is an enhanced enum library that is fully compatible with the native `enum` and extends it with powerful features such as display text, localization, UI control binding, enum members traversal, and more useful extension methods.
-This lightweight, zero-dependency, TypeScript library works with any front-end framework.
+`enum-plus` is an enhanced enumeration library that is fully compatible with the native `enum` usage and serves as a drop-in replacement library.
+It supports adding display text to enum items and extending more custom metadata fields, making it suitable as a static configuration system.
+The enum texts support internationalization, allowing you to convert values into display text in the current language, which is very helpful for UI rendering of business data.
+Enums can be generated into various UI components such as dropdowns, which is very useful for front-end development.
+The library also provides a series of extension methods for iterating over enum items and data transformations.
+It is a lightweight, zero-dependency library implemented in 100% TypeScript, and works with any front-end framework.

-With the extended display text capability, enum members can be used to generate dropdowns, checkboxes, and other UI controls with a single line of code.
-By using the extension methods of the enum, you can easily traverse the array of enum members, get the display text of a certain enum value, determine whether a value exists, etc. The display text of the enum member supports localization, which can return the corresponding text according to the current language environment, making the display text of the enum member more flexible and more in line with user needs.

 What other exciting features are there?
 Please continue to explore!
 Or you can check out this usage video first.